-It’s when the city celebrates one of its patron saints (Madrid has two) which means it’s a public holiday so all the schools, businesses and family-run shops are closed.
+It’s when the city celebrates one of its patron saints (Madrid has two), which means it’s a public holiday when it falls on a week day, so all the schools, businesses and family-run shops are closed.

-But the party gets started on the weekend before when the city lays on activities, concerts, parades and heaps of fun.
+The party usually gets started on the weekend before when the city lays on activities, concerts, parades and heaps of fun.

 Who is San Isidro?